penguinwang96825/Made-with-ML-Incubator-Project/README.md

 In step 1, we conduct zero-shot learning on this paragraph to select the most important tweets on a daily basis.
 Tweets are then ranked by latent embedding approach, which is a common approach to zero shot learning in the computer vision setting.
 In the text domain, we have the advantage that we can trivially use a single model to embed both the data and the class names into the same space, eliminating the need for the data-hungry alignment step.
 We therefore decided to run some experiments with Sentence-BERT, a recent technique which fine-tunes the pooled BERT sequence representations for increased semantic richness, as a method for obtaining sequence and label embeddings.
 Here is our [notebook](https://github.com/penguinwang96825/Made-with-ML-Incubator-Project/blob/master/notebook/Zero-shot%20Learning.ipynb).

 In step 2, we conduct some text pre-processing work.
+Here is our [notebook](https://github.com/penguinwang96825/Made-with-ML-Incubator-Project/blob/master/notebook/Tweet%20Preprocessing.ipynb).
 ```python
 class TweetsPreprocessor: